Searaden/Group-Project-1/README.md

     * It solves the problem of spending countless hours (over a period of time) scrolling to FIND a movie, instead of just watching the movies.
 Leaving more time to watch more movies.
 - What did you learn?
     * The most important thing we learned was how to work together.
 Committing through github as a group was probably the most difficult task.
 Learning how to respect each others time, and not commit over each other was the most difficult.
     * Secondly, we learned how to use two different API's (OMDB and Youtube).
-Both came with their own seperate challenges, but we ultimately were able to get through them together, as a team.
+Both came with their own seperate challenges, but we ultimately were able to get gthrough them together, as a team.
     * The most fascinating thing we learned was how to imbed youtube links into a modal, and link videos to our applications/websites!
 ---